llm-operator/docs/docs/source/multi_cluster_deployment.rst

 Multi-Cluster and Multi-Cloud Deployment
 ========================================

-LLM Operator deploys Kubernetes deployments to provision the LLM stack.
+LLMariner deploys Kubernetes deployments to provision the LLM stack.
 In a typical configuration, all the services are deployed into a single Kubernetes cluster, but you can also deploy these services on multiple Kubernetes clusters.
 For example, you can deploy a control plane component in a CPU K8s cluster and deploy the rest of the components in GPU compute clusters.

-LLM Operator can be deployed into multiple GPU clusters, and the clusters can span across multiple cloud providers (including GPU specific cloud like CoreWeave) and on-prem.
+LLMariner can be deployed into multiple GPU clusters, and the clusters can span across multiple cloud providers (including GPU specific cloud like CoreWeave) and on-prem.

 .. image:: images/multi_cluster.png